rackerlabs/rackspace-how-to/content/cloud-databases/monitoring-cloud-databases-in-the-cloud-control-panel.md

 #### Creating alarms

-You can view and create alarms from a check's details page.
+You can view and create alarms from the details page for a check.

 1. On the details page for the Cloud Databases instance, click the name of the check for which you want to create an alarm.